 Many Sociology programs will allow students to follow specific tracks of interest to narrow down the field of sociology.
 Following one of these specialized tracts will help zoom in on your particular interests, and better prepare you for a career in that specific field.
 Having a specialization under your belt can also make you more employable within that field.
 If your program of study offers specialized tracts within a sociology degree program, you should consider this.

+What can you do with a BA in Sociology?
 Because a sociology degree is so far-reaching, it is best to look at career options within smaller fields within sociology.
 So let’s take a look at a few.

 Sociology Jobs in Social Service and Non-Profit Agencies

 Social service and non-profit agencies offer many opportunities to generate change and improve the standard of living.
 Professionals in these organizations help make our communities better and safer for generations to come.
 Community and Youth Work is a popular track for sociology majors to pursue once they have obtained a sociology degree.
 Within community and youth work, there is a focus on young people’s welfare and social development, especially within vulnerable communities.
 These positions will often focus on social and physical care, education, community activity, combatting poverty, and healthcare.

 For those who would like to use their online degree in sociology in a more one-on-one environment, there is the option of counseling and therapy.
 Sociology degrees are an excellent foundation for careers in the counseling profession.
 Sociology and counseling are blended well in environments when a counselor is needed to improve the social conditions within a community or organization.
 Jobs include counseling services within schools, workplaces, hospitals, and other locations.

 - Case Manager

 Sociology Jobs in Education